-He was noted for his powerful personality, visual flair and love of adventure and fantasy in films.
-He defined and solidified the role of the art director as having overall control over the look of the finished film.
-Menzies was a tireless innovator, who meticulously pre-planned the color and design of each film through a series of continuity sketches that outlined camera angles, lighting and the position of actors in each scene.
+His flamboyant and exotic fairy-tale sets for The Thief of Bagdad (1924) are regarded to this day as a work of pure genius.
+From the beginning of the sound era, Menzies also got involved in directing and producing.
+During the 1940's, he worked frequently with the director Sam Wood, whose films he improved dramatically through his designs.
+Over time, Menzies acquired a well-earned reputation for his larger-then-life personality, his visual flair and love of adventure and fantasy in films.
+He defined and solidified the role of the art director as having overall control over the look of the finished motion picture.
+He was a tireless innovator, who meticulously pre-planned the color and design of each film through a series of continuity sketches that outlined camera angles, lighting and the position of actors in each scene.
 For Gone with the Wind (1939), he and J. McMillan Johnson drew some 2000 detailed watercolor sketches.
-An historian, Wilbur G. Kurtz, was also brought in for accuracy of period detail.
+An historian, Wilbur G. Kurtz, was employed on the project to provide additional accuracy of period detail.
 Menzies himself directed the famous burning of Atlanta sequence and hospital sequence, including the famous long shot of wounded and dying Confederate soldiers, taken from a 90-foot crane.

-Inducted into the Art Directors Guild Hall of Fame in 2005.
+Menzies was inducted into the Art Directors Guild Hall of Fame in 2005.

 - IMDb Mini Biography By: I.S.Mowis

 |Mignon Toby||(20 March 1918 - 5 March 1957) ( his death) ( 2 children)|